silvia1970/silvia1970/README.md

-- 👋 Hi, I’m @silvia1970
+- 👋 Hi, I’m silvia scarpetta
-- 👀 I’m interested in Machine Learning and Complex Systems
+- 👀 I’m associate professor in Dept. of Physics of Salerro, Italy.
-- 🌱 I’m currently focusing on Deep Learning
+- I'm interested in neural dynamics, Statisitica Mechanics, spiking models, plasticity, Complex Systems.
+I'm also interested in applications of machine learning, deep networks, and automatic classification to real data.
-- 💞️ I’m looking to collaborate on Deep Learning for earthquale detection (ConvNetQuake etc)
+- 🌱 I’m currently focusing on critical phenomena in cortical dynamics and role of learning and plasticity.
 - 📫 How to reach me sscarpetta@unisa.it

 <!---